Routes · Hapjeong, Mapo-gu

 - Shade

-- Decent shade for the first ~7 km along the river.
-Very exposed on the bridge decks.
-On-and-off shade through the rest of the route.
+- Decent first ~7 km along the river, exposed on the bridge decks, on-and-off the rest.

 - Water fountains